maabed/karak-dashboard-docs/source/index.html.md

 ## Buttons

-In Blue dashboard we used the same <a href="http://getbootstrap.com/css/#buttons">buttons in bootstrap</a> in addition to our own touch.
+In Karak dashboard we used the same <a href="http://getbootstrap.com/css/#buttons">buttons in bootstrap</a> in addition to our own touch.

-* If you wanted to use the Blue dashboard buttons all you need to do is :
+* If you wanted to use the Karak dashboard buttons all you need to do is :
-   - Include the Blue dashboard style file.
+   - Include the Karak dashboard style file.
    - Use the customized classes as shown in the example.

 * Please note that if you wanted to use the buttons with hover you need to include the